Back In the U.S.S.R. - podcast episode cover

 While the song has an upbeat, rock and roll energy, the subtext of the lyrics is certainly more bittersweet.
 The Soviet Union at the time was a totalitarian state with strong censorship in place.

 You know, it was always gray.
 So I mean, when I'm writing this song, it's very much tongue in cheek.
 I'm not really thinking there's anything for this guy to go back to.
-Who I remember we first went to Berlin and to looked over the wall.
+I mean, I remember when we first went to Berlin and to look over the.

 Speaker 2

-Aware of their special responsibilities on this trouble spot between the free and communist worlds.
-American soldiers of the Berlin Garrison are combat ready and alert.
+Wall, aware of their special responsibilities on this trouble spot between the free and communist worlds.
+American soldiers of the Berlin garrison are combat ready and alert.

 To me, I just knew there was like a vast gray expense that was beyond this wall, and that we were all in.